NHS-Dev/NHS-Practitioners-Guide/docs/products/HRDPA/HRDPA-5.1.0.md

 There are multiple ways to access HRDPA.
 Currently, it is available on both <a href = "https://dd.weather.gc.ca/">  MSC Datamart </a> and <a href = "https://eccc-msc.github.io/open-data/msc-geomet/readme_en/">  MSC GeoMet </a>.
 <br>
 <br>
-The data can also be access on the  <a href = "https://caspar-data.ca/">  Canadian Surface Prediction Archive (CaSPAr)  </a>, which is an archive of numerical weather predictions issued by Environment and Climate Change Canada.
+The data can also be accessed on the  <a href = "https://caspar-data.ca/">  Canadian Surface Prediction Archive (CaSPAr)  </a>, which is an archive of numerical weather predictions issued by Environment and Climate Change Canada.
 </p>
 </details>